 - James Ritchie, PhD, DABCC, FACB

 Emory University, Atlanta, GA

 AIT Laboratories, Indianapolis, IN

-- If you purchase the program online, the login information will be on your confirmation page.
+- If you purchase the program on our website, processing is immediate and the login information will be on your AACC Web Orders confirmation email.

 - If you purchase the program over the telephone, order processing will take 3-4 business days.
 Access information will be emailed to you upon processing completion/enrollment.

 - If you purchase the program via US Post or fax, please allow 2 weeks for order processing.

 - Haven’t received your access information?
 Please contact AACC Customer Service.